-Please note: The Foundation is undertaking a strategic planning process at this time.
-As a result, we are modifying our 2022 Summer Cycle to one that is by invitation only and are not accepting new LOIs at this time.
-We appreciate your patience and welcome you to check the website for further updates in late Summer 2022.
+Please note: The Foundation is undertaking strategic planning.
+As a result, we are not accepting LOIs or applications at this time.
+We appreciate your patience and welcome you to check the website for further updates in early 2023.
 If you would like to be notified once an update has been made available, please complete this form by clicking HERE.

 To be eligible for a grant from The Conrad Prebys Foundation, your organization must be a tax-exempt charitable organization in good standing, as described in Section 501(c)(3) of the Internal Revenue Code.